National Public Health Week in San Diego

 San Diego County’s contribution to celebrating the 2019 NPHW includes the following activities:

-Public Health Champion Awards Ceremony is San Diego’s
+Diego 18th Annual Public Health Champion Awards Ceremony

-Administration Center located at 1600 Pacific Highway, San Diego, CA
+the County Administration Center located at 1600 Pacific Highway,

-92101.
-This ceremony recognizes extraordinary achievements, by an
+San Diego, CA 92101.
+This ceremony recognizes extraordinary

-individual and organization, in areas of public health service that
+achievements, by an individual and organization, in areas of public

-protect and promote the health of the local population.
-The awards
+health service that protect and promote the health of the local

-were created to recognize the role of public/private collaboration
+population.
+The awards were created to recognize the role of

 What You Can Do to Join the Movement